drumnickydrum/sequencer/README.md

 ### 3/2/2021

+> 5:00 PM:

+- Cells now have editable pitch.
+The attack time shift is very noticeable atleast within chrome on desktop.
+- The `flashing` animation was killing the performance.
+I added a `pause` class when the start button is pressed so that playback won't be affected.

+< 5:00 PM:

 - Implemented Solo and Mute per sound, but it is buggy.
 I cleared up what I know are my own logic bugs, I think what is left is something to do with Tone or my kit setup.
 I've raised an issue with Tone.js on github.
 - Fixed bugs and changed names of sound edit knobs for accuracy:
   - Velocity